-The installation of the "Hundhammerfjell" (Norwegian coast) is, with a rotor diameter of 87m and a height of 80m, the largest installation in the world equipped with a generator synchronous without mechanism of transmission.
+The installation of "Hundhammerfjell" (Norwegian coast) is, with a rotor diameter and a height of 87m 80m, the largest facility in the world equipped with a synchronous generator without transmission mechanism.

 She delivers a power of three megawatts which allows the Scandinavian ScanWind operating company to provide electricity each year of about 3000 Norwegian homes.